hrk110/personal_projects/README.md

 # personal_projects

-This is my space for my own codes and reports.
+This is the space for my own codes and reports.

+## How to update this repository

+The easiest way is using VS Code.